Creating a New Kind of Doctor

 The division’s mission is to leverage collaborations with community members, organizations, government entities, businesses, policymakers and The University of Texas at Austin to promote equity and quality of life, improve health outcomes and tackle social determinants of health.

-Led by Carmen Valdez, Ph.D., the Division of Community Engagement and Health Equity is made up of a diverse group of staff, faculty and researchers from various backgrounds, representing fields such as public health, nursing, anthropology, social work and more.
+The Division of Community Engagement and Health Equity includes a broad group of staff, faculty and researchers from various backgrounds, representing fields such as public health, nursing, anthropology, social work and more.

 Community Initiatives